xzel23/utility/README.md

 ### 22.2.0

-- fix default value not being set when value() was not called
+- fix default value not being set in SliderBuilder when value() was not called
+- fix default value not being set in GridBuilder when adding control
 - add consistent overloads of InputBuilder.addInput()

 ### 22.1.1